View courses in

 Graduate Prerequisites: two graduate-level research courses and consent of instructor.

 Alternative approaches to evaluation; consideration of stakeholders; specification of multiple outcomes; program monitoring; formative and summative designs; practical guidelines for planning, conducting, reporting, and using evaluations; role of the evaluator; necessary skills; political, ethical, and interpersonal aspects.
 Applicable to curricular interventions, training programs, social action projects, social policies.
 Case studies and student proposals are critiqued in seminar.
+Prereq: Two graduate-level research courses and consent of instructor.
 Requires some pilot testing.
-4cr, 1st sem.
+4 cr.

 SED RS 752: Seminar in Qualitative Research

 Designed for advanced doctoral students who are analyzing and/or interpreting qualitative data to work with other students under the direction of a faculty member.
 Students in the course will give presentations of their ongoing work, which will be subject to feedback form the entire semester.
-4cr, 2nd sem.
+4 cr.

 Prereq: Approval of advisor.
 Signed plan of study must be submitted in advance of registration on an Independent study form obtained from the SED Office of Records.
 Variable cr.

 SED RS 999: Dissertation Ad